osg-htc/virtual-school-pilot-2020/docs/materials/htc/part1-ex2-commands.md

 ### Viewing Your Own Jobs

-The simplest form of the command lists only your jobs:
+The default behavior of the command lists only your jobs:

 ``` console
 username@learn $ condor_q